larahronn/udacity_boston_housing/README.md

-# Machine Learning Engineer Nanodegree
 # Model Evaluation and Validation
-## Project: Predicting Boston Housing Prices
+## Predicting Boston Housing Prices

+A model to predict the value of a given house in the Boston real estate market using various statistical analysis tools.
+Best price identified that a client can sell their house for, utilizing machine learning.

 ### Install